ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

+# Refresh

+* Any exhausted cards are refreshed

-# Movement Phase
+# Movement

 * Move characters
-     * Move to any location in the same mission or to a spotlight location
+     * Move to any location in the same mission area or to a spotlight location
-          * May not move to other mission
+        * May not move if any obstacles are at current location
      * If no characters in group are at a mission location, the season is over for that player
+* Move obstacles
+     * May move obstacles to any location where a character is

+# Discord

+* Each player may choose one location in their mission area
+     * Players may lower discord pool by total resolve of all characters in chosen location
+     * Player gives one character in chosen location a condition

+# Timer

+* Draw progress card
+     * If a development or character card is drawn, resolve card and draw again
+* Resolve triggers
+     * Top to bottom: location, obstacle, timer, encounter card draw
+     * Triggers apply to cards in the staging area
+     * Triggers for cards at any character's location (including any triggers on the location itself)
+     * Players may choose the order to resolve triggers
+* If an encounter card is drawn
+     * Event: resolve immediately
+     * Hand: place in hand
+     * Location / Attachment / Obstacle: place as directed

-# Action Phase
+# Action

 * Each character may perform one action
      * Frequently this is a test